wacncontent/CustomizeTool/addCommentOutput/articles/automation/automation-starting-a-runbook.md

 	jsmith
 

-## Next Steps
+## Next steps

-
--	The runbook architecture in current article provides a high-level description about hybrid runbooks.
-To learn more, see [Child runbooks in Azure Automation](/documentation/articles/automation-child-runbooks/)
-
-
--	The runbook architecture in current article provides a high-level description about the child runbooks, to know more details, see [Child runbooks in Azure Automation](/documentation/articles/automation-child-runbooks/)
+-	The runbook architecture in current article provides a high-level overview of  child  runbooks managing resources in Azure and on-premise with the Hybrid Runbook Worker.
+To learn about executing Automation runbooks in your datacenter, refer to [Hybrid Runbook Workers](/documentation/articles/automation-hybrid-runbook-worker/).
-
+-	To learn more about the creating modular runbooks to be used by other runbooks for specific or common functions, refer to [Child Runbooks](/documentation/articles/automation-child-runbooks/).